 Ultimately, shopping for budget video gear shouldn’t be a chore and you shouldn’t have to make sacrifices.
 Refer to this handy guide the next time you’re ready to add some equipment to your creator arsenal.

 What other gear would you recommend to build the perfect at-home video studio?
-Share your equipment list below.
+Share your equipment list with us on Instagram or in the teachable:hq community.